REVOgati/ClientRecords_System/README.md

 - In the front end, a client's data is input .
 - This data is then sent to get stored in database. - Database is Google Sheets as it does not involve numerous entries nor intensive data manipulation.

-- The system should also send reminder to administrator's calender on expiring subscriptions based on the column on expirydate.
+- The system also automatically sends a reminder to administrator's calender on expiring subscriptions based on the column on expirydate.
 - Use of HTML ,CSS and Javascript for Frontend and Javascript for backend.
 - Use of APIs to connect frontend page and button to Google Calendar.
-- More Frameworks to be used to improve workability of the system.
+- System workability tested and is being actively used today.

 ## Table of Contents